nleroy917/dissertation/sections/nlp-background/transformers.typ

 === Self attention
 The core innovation of transformers is the self-attention mechanism, which allows the model to weigh the importance of different words in a sequence when updating their representations.
 In self-attention, each word in the input sequence is transformed into three vectors: a query vector, a key vector, and a value vector.
 The attention score between two words is computed as the dot product of the query vector of one word and the key vector of another word, followed by a softmax operation to obtain a probability distribution.
 This score determines how much attention one word should pay to another when updating its representation.
 The final output for each word is then computed as a weighted sum of the value vectors of all words in the sequence, where the weights are given by the attention scores.

-Mathematically, the self-attention mechanism can be expressed as follows:
+Mathematically, the self-attention mechanism is expressed as follows:
 $
 "Attention"(Q, K, V) = sigma("QK"^T)/sqrt(d_k) dot V
 $